 Using the thumb, it will be necessary to apply sufficient pressure to PC6 to disrupt the flow of blood.
 The thumb should be moved in a circular direction during the application of pressure, with the procedure continuing for about 2 minutes.

 The same technique can be used on HT7, with considerable thumb pressure being required to achieve the desired results.
-However, in neither case should the pressure cause pain.
+However, in neither case should the pressure causes pain.

 RELATED ARTICLE: HOW TRADITIONAL CHINESE MEDICINE CAN BOOST YOUR ENERGY LEVELS